denzelrenner/LIFE4136-Group1-Rotation2/README.md

 load /path/to/your/tetraploid/fragment1/directory/your_rank_001_tetraploid_fragment1.pdb, tetraploid_framgment1
 ```

- 3. Now we will allign each fragment to the reference SWISSMODEL protein to try and map the domains and recreate a complete protein.
-The allign command in PyMOL first takes the name of the object you want to align, followed by what object you want to align it to.
+ 3. Now we will align each fragment to the reference SWISS-MODEL protein to try and map the domains and recreate a complete protein.
+The [align](https://pymolwiki.org/index.php/Align) command in PyMOL first takes the name of the object you want to align, followed by what object you want to align it to.
 Like with the command above this one, because the exact fragments were not provided only the code for fragment 1 is outlined below, but ideally you would repeat this step for each fragment that was modelled and change the name of the object to reflect the fragment that was loaded in.

 ```bash
 align tetraploid_fragment1, reference_g10577
 ```

  4. We want to create an object for the different domains within our newly assembled protein so they can be highlighted different colours in our images.
 The protein fragments that we have modelled contain the different protein domains within them so for each fragment we have to take into account the position of the domain within the full protein.
 For example if fragment 1 spans from residue 1-400 and the integrase domain would be from residue 200-330 of that fragment of the protein and the select command in PyMOL allows us to do that.
-The select command in PyMOL first takes the a name for that selection (the name of the actual domain), , the residues you are selecting (the positions of the domain within the protein) and the object you are selecting the residues from (the fragment with the domain).
+The [select](https://pymolwiki.org/index.php/Select) command in PyMOL first takes the name for the new object it will be creating (the name of the actual domain), then it takes the object you are selecting a given set of residues from (the fragment with the domain) and the residues you are selecting (the positions of the domain within the fragment).
 Following the code below would allow you to to select a given domain within a given fragment. x and y represent the start and stop position for the domain.

 ```bash
  select integrase, tetraploid_fragment1 and resi x-y`'